George Clarke (architect): Personal life

 Clarke grew up with three younger sisters.

-He met his first wife Catriona, a Spanish national, when he undertook renovation work for her brother.
-The couple were married for over 10 years, and had three children before separating in 2013 and subsequently divorcing.
+He met his first wife, Catriona, a Spanish national, when he undertook renovation work for her brother.
+The couple were married for over 10 years.
+They had three children before separating in 2013 and subsequently divorcing.

 Clarke subsequently married Katie Morgan Jones in 2018, but reportedly split from her in 2022.

 Clarke lives in Notting Hill, West London and Gloucestershire.
 He has completely renovated his 1910 house in Notting Hill, transforming the interior into a modern home, whilst restoring the exterior to its original appearance.

 He still has family in Blackfell, Washington, and Sunderland, and visits the area at least two or three times a year.

 Honours

 In July 2012, Clarke carried the Olympic torch through Camden after his brother-in-law Swiggy Drummond, who was the original candidate for the honour, died of cancer.

 In January 2014, Clarke became the youngest person ever to be awarded honorary membership of the Royal Institution of Chartered Surveyors (Hon RICS).
 In July 2015, Clarke was conferred with an Honorary Doctorate of Arts from Leeds Beckett University for his contribution to the arts.
 In September 2015, he received an honorary doctorate from the University of Wolverhampton as a Doctor of Technology and, in December 2015, he received an honorary doctorate from Northumbria University.
+In July 2023, he received an honorary doctorate from Teesside University.